 The College of Charleston has offered to pay Lt.
 Gov. Glenn McConnell $300,000 to work as president of his alma mater, the school revealed Friday.

-The colleges foundation agreed to the trustees request to supplement McConnells $188,000 annual state salary with an additional $112,000.
+The college's foundation agreed to the trustees' request to supplement McConnell's $188,000 annual state salary with a $112,000 yearly supplement.

-McConnells pay would start July 1, based on a letter trustees chairman Greg Padgett sent to foundation chairwoman Sharon Kingman that the school released.
-A final contract has not been signed, college officials said.
+McConnell would start July 1, based on a letter trustees chairman Greg Padgett sent to foundation chairwoman Sharon Kingman the school released.
+A final contract has not been signed, the school said.

-McConnell, 66, would earn $79,000 a year less than current president George Benson, who is leaving June 30 after seven years.
-Benson earns $179,000 in state pay and $200,000 from the foundation that raises and invests money for the school.
+McConnell, 66, would earn $79,000 a year less than current president George Benson, who is leaving June 30 after six years.

-Still, McConnell is getting a raise to run the 10,500-student school.
-He earns $46,544 as lieutenant governor and receives $48,515 in state retirement pay, according to his state economic disclosure filings.
+Still, McConnell is getting a raise.
+He earns $46,544 as lieutenant governor and receives $48,515 in state retirement pay, according to his state disclosure filings.

 McConnell has never worked in higher education.
 He was an attorney and ran a memorabilia shop that sold Confederate items.

-Most notably, the Charleston Republican spent more than 30 years in the state Senate, including serving as its leader for the last decade.
+Most notably, he spent more than 30 years in the state senate, including serving as its leader for the last decade.
 He was elevated to lieutenant governor in 2012 after Ken Ard resigned.

-As College of Charlestons president, McConnell said he wants to make the school the states third full-fledged research university while keeping its liberal-arts core.
-A bill approved out of a S.C.
-House panel this month has started the process to making the college eligible to become a research university.
+As College of Charleston's president, McConnell said he wants to make the school the state's third full-fledged research university while keeping its liberal-arts core.
+A bill approved out of S.C.
+House panel this month has started the process to making the college a research university.